Click Here First!

 That wraps up my presentations!
 I do hope you enjoy the epic, mythical journey that is the Wandering Order.
 Even though my tagline is quite catchy (GoTG meets Final Fantasy is its most accurate descriptor), it doesn’t quite capture the other aspects of what my series is, which you will hopefully get to experience yourself alongside me as this series continues.

 And please don’t forget to get in touch and subscribe to my Patreon!
 It’s voluntary, but I need support to continue this series.
+You will get access to exclusive previews of upcoming books, chapter excerpts, and early drafts of NEW Myth Tech designs coming soon!

 Myth Tech Device #5: The Prismatic Image Projector